 Founded in 1865, Rider University is a student-centered community of learners regionally recognized as an academically enriching institution.
-With campuses located in Lawrenceville and Princeton, New Jersey, Rider is an independent, residential university comprised of four academic units: the College of Business Administration; the College of Education and Human Services; the College of Liberal Arts and Sciences; the College of Continuing Studies; and Westminster College of the Arts.
+With campuses located in Lawrenceville and Princeton, New Jersey, Rider is an independent, residential university comprised of four academic units: The Norm Brodsky College of Business; the College of Education and Human Services; the College of Liberal Arts and Sciences; and Westminster College of the Arts.
 Rider offers more than 68 undergraduate programs in the fine and performing arts, humanities, sciences, social sciences, education and business, as well as 24 graduate programs principally in business, education, and music.